aragon/AGPs/AGPs/AGP-1.md

 Be open-minded and respectful of all feedback you receive.
 Adjust your proposal to address serious concerns as they come up to increase the odds of your proposal passing review in later stages.

 ### Stage III: Draft

+If an AGP discussion is open on the Aragon Forum or the Aragon AGP GitHub repo, the person who started that discussion has the first claim on submission of a formal AGP around that idea.
+This claim on the AGP is only valid from the time the issue/thread is opened until the next ANV.

+If it seems like discussions around an open thread/issue have been abandoned, and the author still has a claim on AGP submission, you need to get permission from that author before submitting an AGP yourself for the idea.

-After you have asked the Aragon community whether an idea has any chance of support and have received sufficient feedback to feel confident going forward, you can create a draft AGP as a pull request to the AGP repo.
+After you have asked the Aragon community whether an idea is available for you to create an AGP, has any chance of support, and you have received sufficient feedback to feel confident going forward, you can create a draft AGP as a pull request to the AGP repo.
 Use a template from the Templates section below to ensure you are including all the necessary information.
 The draft AGP file should be given a temporary name, which the AGP Editor will rename when the AGP is assigned a number.

+Collaboration is not a zero-sum game.
+This is what makes being a member of the Aragon community so attractive, rewarding, and enriching.
+To ensure that we cultivate a healthy and collaborative environment all AGP authors are required to fill out a “Contributions and Prior Work” section.
+This allows authors to add attribution info to AGPs in a clear and unambiguous manner.
+If you are the sole originator of an idea and it immaculately came into your mind without any input or feedback from the broader Aragon community, then you can say so in the "Contributions and Prior Work" section.

 **Templates**
 Below is a list of AGP templates for each track.
 Copy the template for the track your AGP is in, fill it out, and submit the pull request with your AGP for review.
 Sections marked as “required” in the template must be completed.
 Note that all proposals must be licensed CC-0.